isabella232/data-workbench.en-1/help/home/monitoring-installation/monitoring-appendix/monitoring-servers-profile.md

 ---
 description: The following dimensions are available for use in the data workbench Server Status profile.
-seo-description: The following dimensions are available for use in the data workbench Server Status profile.
-seo-title: Dimensions in the Data Workbench Server Status profile
 solution: Analytics
 title: Dimensions in the Data Workbench Server Status profile
 topic: Data workbench